Carlton Pearson: New Dimensions Chicago and return to Tulsa

-In 2014 Pearson returned to Tulsa to be with his ailing father who died two days after Pearson's 62nd birthday.
+In 2014, Pearson returned to Tulsa to be with his ailing father who died two days after Pearson's 62nd birthday.
 He began preaching at the 11 am service at All Souls Unitarian Church on the third Sunday of the month, while still traveling to Chicago to preach once a month at New Dimensions Chicago, the fellowship he founded there.
 Pearson also began holding a monthly discussion with a guest before a live audience at Tulsa's "My Studio" in May 2015.
-His first conversation was with Neale Donald Walsch, author of the mega-best-selling nine-book series, Conversations With God.
+His first conversation was with Neale Donald Walsch, author of the mega-best-selling nine-book series, Conversations with God.

+Illness and death

+In September 2023, Pearson was diagnosed with cancer on the lining of the bladder.
+He died on November 19, 2023, at the age of 70.